bengl/pitesti/README.md

 ### Skip and Only

 You can skip or isolate a test the same way you would in Mocha.
+The template literal forms work as with just `test`.

 ```js
 test.only('only this test will run', function(){